oplS17projects/Hermes/README.md

 ## Schedule
-The first step in out project will be to setup a system to get data from one machine to another.
+The first step in our project will be to setup a system to get data from one machine to another.
 What data exactly isn't directly important and the other machine doesn't really need to display it in a pretty manner, it just needs to relay that it has recieved the correct information.

 Next we need to create a user interface that looks nice.
 Some way to control the connection and display information in a convient and readable format.